Elomunait/Udacity_AI_Projects/README.md

 # Udacity_AI_Projects
-Project: Use a Pre-trained Image Classifier to Identify Dog Breeds
+# Project: Use a Pre-trained Image Classifier to Identify Dog Breeds

-# Project: Dog Breed Classifier

 ## Overview
 This project utilizes a pre-trained image classifier to identify dog breeds.
 The classifier is built on a deep learning model that has been trained on a diverse dataset of dog images.
 This README provides essential information to understand, use, and contribute to the project.